www.makarov.com

 What other accessories and services are available?

-Makarov Accessories and Services page for information on rubber grips, gunsmithing services, books, do-it-yourself accurizing projects, etc.
+Please check the Makarov Accessories and Services page for information on rubber grips, gunsmithing services, books, do-it-yourself accurizing projects, etc.

 Any additions to this list are welcomed.